-AFAR chooses a destination at random—by literally spinning a globe—and sends writer Lisa Abend on a spontaneous journey to Malta.
+AFAR chose a destination at random—by literally spinning a globe—and sent writer Lisa Abend on a spontaneous journey to Malta.

 It turns out that the chocolate candies called Maltesers are not, in fact, made in Malta.
 There were indeed Maltese falcons, but the local predilection for hunting wild birds rendered the indigenous breed extinct decades ago.
 Which means that of the three associations I had with this tiny Mediterranean nation, located about 56 miles from Sicily and 180 from Tunisia, only one remained intact when I arrived.
 I would have to find a Knight of Malta.

 In theory, this shouldn’t have been difficult.
 Charles V, who at one time ruled about half of Europe as Holy Roman Emperor, gave Malta to the Knights of Saint John in 1530 as a thank-you gift for the order’s good work trying to wrest the Holy Land from infidels during the Crusades.
 For the next 200 years, the Knights ran the archipelago as their personal fiefdom.
 In 1565 they had to repel a fearsome Ottoman invasion in the Great Siege, an event that became the defining moment in Maltese history.
 Aesthetically, too, the Knights did a bang-up job: The streets of the capital, Valletta, are a gorgeous showcase of Baroque architecture.
 Amid the array of honey-colored structures, every other building, it seems, was once a hospital built by the Knights or a residence for errant ones; the tourist office, for example, had been the Italian Knights’ auberge.